sablier-labs/staking/README.md

 - **Permissionless**: Anyone can create and participate in staking campaigns without restrictions.
 - **Stream support**: Stake ERC20 tokens and Sablier Lockup streams in the same campaign.
-- **Immutability**: Campaign parameters cannot be changed after launch (except cancellation before start).
+- **Immutability**: Campaign parameters cannot be changed once the campaign has been started.
-- **No hidden opportunity cost**: Rewards are earned on the basis of the total underlying tokens in streams, and just available liquidity.
+- **No hidden opportunity cost**: Rewards are earned on the basis of the total underlying tokens in the streams, and not just available liquidity.
 - **Flexibility**: Stake and unstake multiple times without losing earned rewards.

 This unlocks new yield opportunities for the billions of dollars stuck in the illiquid vesting streams.